TomtomEh/freqtrade-websocket/README.md

 ```
 ## Hints
 - Use a large timeframe on freqtrade (1h) to avoid it fetching data too often, and get the desired timeframe from BaseIndicator
+- If you are not using the set_ft() trick you must set process_only_new_candles=False so that it will check for buys every cycle